Good Stress vs. Bad Stress

 Change what you have the power to change.
 If you can change negative circumstances, find a way to do so.
 Cut negativity out of your life wherever possible.
 Ask for help when necessary.

 Learn how to manage the bad stress you can’t control.
 For some, this might mean cognitive therapy.
+Please see this article for further information about online psychiatrists.
 We have already touched on a myriad of other ways to help mitigate stress, including diet, exercise, and meditation.
 You may not be able to cut annoying relatives out of your life forever, but there are healthy ways to respond to them.

 Appreciate stress for what it is.
 The body’s response to stress is a built-in safety feature.
 It keeps us disciplined, motivated, and protected.
 Teaching yourself to respond to stressors in healthy ways will help you become emotionally strong.
 Instead of avoiding a stressor entirely, exposing yourself to it a little at a time will increase your resolve, and decrease your symptoms of anxiety, fear, and worry.
 Yes, it’s like how muscles are strengthened when forced to lift heavy weights.
 Learning to manage stress, in all its forms, will help you live a richer, more fulfilling life.